 WP A02/23

-We formulate a structural model of search with lender and borrower heterogeneity to estimate the value of information provided to UK households by mortgage brokers.
-Using administrative data on loans originating in 2016 and 2017, we document the existence of a substantial degree of unexplained price dispersion, and observe that while mortgages obtained from brokers are cheaper, borrowers who use intermediaries pay more once commissions are factored in.
-Assuming that it is borrowers with high search costs who use brokers, we nonparametrically estimate the distributions of search and banks’ costs of providing the loan.
-Our results show that search costs vary by demographic groups, and that broker presence exerts negative pressure on lenders’ market power.
-Compared to a world where broker advice is not available, we estimate that their presence reduces average monthly mortgage costs by 21% and welfare losses arising from search frictions by 70% – although the results differ by borrower and loan characteristics.
+This paper measures the value of information mortgage brokers provide to UK households using an application of a structural model of search.
+Aided by administrative loans data, we document the existence of a substantial degree of unexplained price dispersion, and observe that while mortgages obtained from brokers are cheaper, borrowers who use intermediaries pay more once commissions are factored in.
+However, our results also show that broker presence exerts negative pressure on lenders’ market power.
+Compared to a world where broker advice is unavailable, brokers reduce average monthly mortgage costs by 21% and eliminate a part of welfare losses arising from costly search.
+In other words, eliminating brokers from the market would lead to even higher borrowing costs from the group of borrowers who need it most: those with the highest search costs.
 We also find that regulation in support of market centralization halves lenders’ markups and lowers monthly costs of an average mortgage by 4.4%.

 … and several more projects with tentative titles